Content starts here

 AARP has a hybrid volunteering system, meaning you can volunteer in person or from home.
 AARP is committed to advocacy and outreach efforts throughout Texas.
 Helping those in your community by volunteering is priceless when considering the potential impact your action will have on your community.

-The best part of volunteering with AARP is that you can pick the in-person or virtual event you want to support.
+One of the best parts of volunteering with AARP Texas is that you can pick the in-person or virtual event you want to support.
 It's a great way to share your experience and learn a few new skills too.
-You volunteer when you are able to help and pass on events you because somos familia here at AARP Texas
+Flexibility is the name of the game, so you can volunteer when you are able to help and pass on events when you can't.

 About AARP Texas